cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 ## Parameters

-name
+**`name`**

-:   The name (optionally schema-qualified) of the function to create.
+The name (optionally schema-qualified) of the function to create.

-argmode
+**`argmode`**

-:   The mode of an argument: either `IN`, `OUT`, `INOUT`, or `VARIADIC`.
+The mode of an argument: either `IN`, `OUT`, `INOUT`, or `VARIADIC`.
 If omitted, the default is `IN`.
 Only `OUT` arguments can follow an argument declared as `VARIADIC`.
 Also, `OUT` and `INOUT` arguments cannot be used together with the `RETURNS TABLE` notation.

-argname
+**`argname`**

-:   The name of an argument.
+The name of an argument.
 Some languages (currently only SQL and PL/pgSQL) let you use the name in the function body.
 For other languages the name of an input argument is just extra documentation, so far as the function itself is concerned; but you can use input argument names when calling a function to improve readability.
 In any case, the name of an output argument is significant, since it defines the column name in the result row type.
 (If you omit the name for an output argument, the system will choose a default column name.)

-argtype
+**`argtype`**

-:   The data type(s) of the function's arguments (optionally schema-qualified), if any.
+The data type(s) of the function's arguments (optionally schema-qualified), if any.
 The argument types may be base, composite, or domain types, or may reference the type of a table column.

 :   Depending on the implementation language it may also be allowed to specify pseudotypes such as `cstring`.
 Pseudotypes indicate that the actual argument type is either incompletely specified, or outside the set of ordinary SQL data types.

 :   The type of a column is referenced by writing `table_name.column_name%TYPE`.
 Using this feature can sometimes help make a function independent of changes to the definition of a table.

-default_expr
+**`default_expr`**

-:   An expression to be used as the default value if the parameter is not specified.
+An expression to be used as the default value if the parameter is not specified.
 The expression must be coercible to the argument type of the parameter.
 Only input (including `INOUT`) parameters can have a default value.
 Each input parameter in the argument list that follows a parameter with a default value must have a default value as well.

-rettype
+**`rettype`**

-:   The return data type (optionally schema-qualified).
+The return data type (optionally schema-qualified).
 The return type can be a base, composite, or domain type, or may reference the type of a table column.
 Depending on the implementation language it may also be allowed to specify pseudotypes such as `cstring`.
 If the function is not supposed to return a value, specify `void` as the return type.

 :   When there are `OUT` or `INOUT` parameters, the `RETURNS` clause may be omitted.
 If present, it must agree with the result type implied by the output parameters: `RECORD` if there are multiple output parameters, or the same type as the single output parameter.